pssst/pssst/README.md

 `pssst.py [option|command]`

 Please use the `--help` option to show further help on the CLI.
+All user specific data will be stored as zip files named `.pssst.<username>` in the current directory.

 Commands
 --------